Manage versions of a Preview document on Mac

 Do any of the following:

-If you make several edits to a document and you want to be sure you have a version with all of them, choose File > Save.
+To make sure you have a version of a document with all your changes: Choose File > Save.

-To save the document using a different filename, location, or format, hold down the Option key and choose File > Save As.
+To save the document using a different filename, location or format: Press and hold the Option key and choose File > Save As.

 Tip: You can also hold the pointer over the document title and click the arrow to save the document or change its location.